-Herpes zoster, sometimes known as herpes shingles, is a common viral infection of the nerves that creates a painful patch of blisters on a strip of skin anywhere on the body.
-The anguish may last for months after the rash has subsided.
-The virus is identical to that which causes chickenpox.
-The virus stays latent in the body for the duration of a person’s life and may reactivate years or even decades later to trigger shingles.
-Approximately 90% of Indian Subcontinent residents have had chickenpox, making them vulnerable to shingles.
-As the risk of developing zoster increases with age, immunization against zoster is recommended for all healthy individuals aged 50 and older.
-Vaccination against zoster is also recommended for those 19 and older with compromised immune systems due to illness or treatment.
-Shingles in children are rare, although it is possible.
+Herpes Zoster, sometimes called herpes shingles, is a common viral infection of the nerves that causes painful blisters on the skin anywhere on the body.
+Anxiety can persist for months after the rash clears up.
+This virus is the same virus that causes chickenpox.
+The virus remains dormant throughout a person’s lifetime and can reactivate years or even decades later to cause shingles.
+About 90 percent of the inhabitants of the Indian subcontinent have chickenpox, which makes them vulnerable to shingles.
+Because the risk of getting shingles increases with age, the shingles vaccine is recommended for all healthy people over the age of 50.
+The shingles vaccine is also recommended for people 19 and older who have a weakened immune system due to illness or treatment.
+Although possible, shingles in children are rare.

 Who is susceptible to acquiring herpes shingles?